-Commonly called “lazy eye,” amblyopia occurs when clear eyesight fails to develop in one or both eyes, even with glasses and in the absence of disease.
+Amblyopia, or lazy eye, occurs when clear eyesight fails to develop in one or both eyes.

-While poor eyesight is often the most obvious problem, the underlying problem is poorly developed binocular vision.
-Binocular vision occurs when both eyes see similarly, and the brain can easily combine images produced by each eye into a single, 3D image.
+While impaired eyesight is often the most obvious problem of amblyopia, the underlying cause is poorly developed binocular vision.
+Normal binocular vision occurs when both eyes see similarly, and the brain can easily combine images produced by each eye into a single, 3D image.

-When the brain cannot effectively combine the two images, it suppresses, or “turns off” the image from one eye.
-The result can be poor eyesight in that eye.
+However, when the brain cannot effectively combine the two images, it typically suppresses, or “turns off,” the image from one eye, resulting in reduced eyesight in that eye.

-This poorer eyesight in one eye is called amblyopia when it cannot be improved with glasses and is not caused by disease.
+When this condition cannot be improved with glasses and is not caused by disease, we call it amblyopia.